dragonflydb/documentation/docs/command-reference/strings/getex.md

 ## Common Mistakes

-- Using `GETEX` on non-existent keys will return `nil`, potentially causing confusion if you're not accounting for the absence of the key.
+- Using `GETEX` on non-existent keys will return `nil`, which could lead to confusion if your code doesn't handle missing keys appropriately.
-- Misunderstanding expiration is set _before_ the value is returned; the expiration might cause a race condition if another command modifies the key before the TTL updates.
+- Misinterpreting the atomic nature of `GETEX`—the expiration is set at the same time as retrieving the value, so no race condition occurs.

 ## FAQs